SAP/PyRFC/README.md

 A prerequisite to download is having a **customer or partner account** on _SAP Service Marketplace_ and if you are SAP employee please check SAP OSS note [1037575 - Software download authorizations for SAP employees](http://service.sap.com/sap/support/notes/1037575).

 _SAP NW RFC Library_ is fully backwards compatible, supporting all NetWeaver systems, from today, down to release R/3 4.0.
-You can therefore always use the newest version and connect to older systems as well.
+You can therefore always use the newest version released on Service Marketplace and connect to older systems as well.

 Usage examples